-Focus group agenda Location: DATE: group agonan BAE System 15 TH August 2017 Glasgow 1330-1630PM 1.
+Focus group agenda Location: DATE: BAE System 15 ^{1H} August 2017 Glasgow 1330-1630PM 1.
 Welcome Introduction, of the researcher and the topic.
 Then rules of focus group 2.
-Ground Rules discussion and an introduction of the attendee's names and positions.
+Ground Rules discussion and an introduction of the he attendee's names and positions.
 3. Introductions (15 minutes) 4.
 Group Discussion - Topic #1: Introduction Topic 1 Question 1: What do you think about the system architecture term?
 (20 minutes) Question2: What do you think about the are key attributes of system architecture?
 Question 3: What do you think about the process of assessment of system architecture?
-Question 4: What do you think about the effects of system architecture on system development life cycle con 5.
-Group Discussion - Topic #2: Effects of Modularity on Cost, Cycle time, & Quality Topic 2 Now, we would like to discuss the effect of modularity (40 minutes) Question 5: What do you think are the effects of modularity on cost, cycle time, quality?
-6. Group Discussion - Topic #3: Effects of Attributes Topic 3 Question 6: What are the attributes of the system architecture you think are (50 minutes) most influential?
-Question 7: alay of other attributes on modularity?
-7. Group Discussion - Topic #4: System Architecting A Topic 4 the pros and cons of system architecting?
+Question 4: What do you think about the effects of system architecture on system development life cycle competitive performance?
+5. Group Discussion - Topic #2: Effects of Modularity on Cost, Cycle time, & Quality Topic 2 Now, we would like to discuss the effect of modularity (40 minutes) Question 5: What do you think are the effects of modularity on cost, cycle time, quality? • 6.
+Group Discussion - Topic #3: Effects of Attributes Topic 3 Question 6: What are the attributes of the system architecture you think are (50 minutes) most influential?
+Question 7: What do you think about the interp lay of other attributes on modularity?
+7. Group Discussion - Topic #4: System Architecting Assessment Topic 4 Question 8: What do you think are the pros and cons of system architecting?
 (40minutes) Question 9: What do you think reg arding analysis during the system architectures process?
-Question 10: What objectives a system architecting evaluation process should be focused on?
-8. Final thoughts y final thoughts that they have not yet о.
-Final thoughts (10 minutes) expressed? y final thoughts that they have not yet 9. ( 9.
-Review and Wrap-up FINALE (5 minutes)
+Question10: What objectives a syst tem architecting evaluation process should be focused on?
+8. Final thoughts Question 11: Does anyone have an y final thoughts that they have not yet (10 minutes) expressed?
+9. Review and Wrap-up FINALE (5 minutes)